penk/minimal-webbrowser-adblock/README.md

-# A Minimal QtWebEngine Web Browser with Adblock
+# A Minimal QtWebEngine Web Browser with Adblocker

 ![](screenshots/adblock.jpg)